 Digital agencies can be found in most large towns and cities across the UK and are usually open to being approached for internships and work experience.

 Enquiring about experience will work best if you can show that you developed some relevant skills, and have passion and curiosity about brands, culture and the digital world, along with a willingness to learn.

 The Nottingham Internship Scheme is a great way to gain experience with a local employer that can fit around your studies.
 If you are a masters or PhD student, a postgraduate placement might be useful.

 Develop a digital portfolio

 Being able to demonstrate examples of writing for the web is essential.
 Use sites such as Creative Pool to showcase your work and make contacts.
-Also consider writing articles for student publications which have an online presence such as IMPACT of LeftLion, or write a blog.
+Also consider writing articles for publications which have an online presence such as IMPACT or LeftLion, or write a blog.

 You can also enhance your digital portfolio by building a digital profile.
 Having a presence on Twitter and LinkedIn allows you to follow organisations you would like to work for, keep up to date with industry news and find out about local networking events such as Second Wednesday and NottTuesday.